MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

  1. If you've navigated away from the migration job, in Windows Admin Center, go to **Server Manager** > **Storage Migration Service** and then select the job that you want to complete.
  1. On the **Cut over to the new servers** > **Enter credentials** page, select **Next** to use the credentials you typed previously.
  1. On the **Configure cutover** page, specify which network adapters to take over each source device's settings.
 This moves the IP address from the source to the destination as part of the cutover.
  1. Specify what IP address to use for the source server after cutover moves its address to the destination.
 You can use DHCP or a static address.
+If using a static address, the new network must be the same as the old network or cutover will fail.
     ![Screenshot showing a source server and its IP addresses and computer names and what they'll be replaced with after the cutover](media/migrate/cutover.png)
     **Figure 4: A source server and how its network configuration will move to the destination**
  1. Specify how to rename the source server after the destination server takes over its name.
 You can use a randomly generated name or type one yourself.
 Then select **Next**.